jkmrto/phoenix_blog/priv/posts/setup-prettier-as-formatter-for-heex-files.md

 ---
 author: "Juan Carlos Martinez de la Torre"
 date: 2021-12-28
-title: Setup prettier for heex files
+title: Setup prettier as formatter for heex files
 intro: How to setup prettier for heex files, the new html templates in elixir
 toc: true

 ---